 When it comes to investing, the first name that pops into your mind is likely Warren Buffett.
 Most consider him to be the greatest investor in the world.
 While he definitely turns many investments into profit, he isn’t a genie with a crystal ball.
 He’s a shrewd businessman that knows how to work the market to his advantage.
 So what does Warren Buffet say about Modern Portfolio Theory?

 Modern Portfolio Theory or MPT is built on the theory that the markets are efficient.
-The premises is to build a portfolio that is comprised of various asset classes and different sectors.
+The premise is to build a portfolio that is comprised of various asset classes and different sectors.
 Then over time, you rebalance the portfolio as necessary.
 So how closely does his strategy for investing align with Modern Portfolio Theory?

 Not much at all really.
 Buffett is far from a typical investor though.
 He’s a billionaire for one.
 When he invests in a company, he often ends up with a seat on the board.
 Therefore his investments benefit from his managerial skills.
 How many board seats have your investments landed you?
 With so many investors in the world, it’s certainly not inconceivable to think that some are going to outperform the market every year.
 Warren Buffett happens to be one of those that seems to do just that and he does it year after year.